 This is truly the most important thing you can do.
 The lack of paternal leave laws and media portrayal of birthing parents “bouncing back” might make you feel that you should be doing everything you did before having a baby within weeks or even days of your birth.
 There is a reason most cultures around the world have practices around birthing people resting in postpartum—your body has been through a profound physical experience.
 You may be recovering from surgery or tending to a very tender pelvic area.
 Beyond just the physical experience of giving birth, your mind and heart will need space and time to process and adjust.
 Tell everyone you love (and especially your partner) that you will be staying in bed and cuddling your baby for several weeks.
 Make a plan for it.
 Create a “nest” around your bed with snacks, water, diapers/wipes, and clothing for you and your baby.
-If you have a partner, ideally they can be in the nest with you and give you lots of opportunities for rest and connection.
+If you have a partner or a postpartum doula, ideally they can be in the nest with you and give you lots of opportunities for rest and connection.

 2. Tame visitor expectations

 Even before Covid-19 made decisions about visitors agonizingly difficult, new parents have wrestled with who, when, and for how long!
 A postpartum home is truly a sacred haven and just like it is wise to carefully choose who is at your birth, choosing who visits your new family can make a world of difference.
-Usually the birthing person KNOWS who they want around (their own parent, a sibling, a trusted friend, a postpartum doula) and who they would prefer to have space from.
+Usually, the birthing person KNOWS who they want around (their own parent, a sibling, a trusted friend, a postpartum doula) and who they would prefer to have space from.
 It may be helpful to think about two kinds of visitors—those who will show up and be there for you and those that just really want to see the baby.
-The ones there for you will gladly wash dishes, sort laundry, make you a meal, give you time to share your feelings and hold your baby while you take a shower and happily give the baby back to you afterwards.
-Those there to see your baby, although well meaning, may make you feel like you need to host them and this may cause you more stress and be exhausting.
+The ones there for you will gladly wash dishes, sort laundry, make you a meal, give you time to share your feelings and hold your baby while you take a shower, and happily give the baby back to you afterward.
+Those there to see your baby, although well-meaning, may make you feel like you need to host them and this may cause you more stress and be exhausting.
 If these visitors are coming, it may be best to limit how long they come and be honest about your needs and the needs of you and your baby to rest together.
 For some people, setting these strong boundaries may be tricky and take some practice.
 It may be easier to set firm boundaries that you can relax over time than less clear boundaries that leave you feeling vulnerable.

 This one is pretty self-explanatory, but when caring for a tiny baby and trying to rest yourself it can easily get overlooked!
 Decide what works best for your family—would you love friends to drop off pre-cooked meals for your freezer?
 Prefer to cook yourself before your babe is born?
 Or are you happiest with ordering takeout each night?
-Will simple foods work for you during the day (think warm, soft foods, bone broths, high protein and easy to eat) or will you want full meals?
-There is no right answer, but a little planning ahead of time will make the first couple weeks so much easier.
-Even if you and your partner LOVE to cook, assume you won’t have time early on (and maybe a fresh home cooked meal can happen when one of those for you visitors comes by!)
+Will simple foods work for you during the day (think warm, soft foods, bone broths, high protein, and easy to eat) or will you want full meals?
+There is no right answer, but a little planning ahead of time will make the first couple of weeks so much easier.
+Even if you and your partner LOVE to cook, assume you won’t have time early on (and maybe a fresh home-cooked meal can happen when one of those for you visitors comes by!)
 This book has great recommendations for early postpartum foods and nourishment.

 4. Stock up on supplies

 New parents have got to be the most marketed-to group of people ever!
 So how do you decide what you really need to have on hand early on?
-In general, babies need you, diapers, a car seat and some clothing.
+In general, babies need you, diapers, a car seat, and some clothing.
 You on the other hand need supplies that will support your healing and some tools for feeding.
-Extra large maxi pads,adult diapers, or postpartum absorbent underwear like thinx, soothing sprays or sitz baths, a peri bottle and some witch hazel pads can help you feel comforted and covered.
+Extra-large maxi pads, adult diapers, or postpartum absorbent underwear like Thinx, soothing sprays or sitz baths, a peri bottle, and some witch hazel pads can help you feel comforted and covered.
 You might even freeze a few maxi pads soaked in witch hazel for the first few days when you need the most care.
 Or purchase a postpartum recovery kit for vaginal or cesarean birth to make it easy on yourself!
 Talk with your provider about postpartum pain medication, they will likely recommend you have some available for when you get home.
 For your breasts/chest, you may want to have on hand saline/salt for saltwater nipple baths and hydrogel pads—this is my go-to for damaged nipples—and a breast pump (almost always covered by your insurance).
 While not every new nursing parent needs to pump, early on you may find you are using your pump to encourage your supply or manage engorgement.
 If you decide to have a few bottles on hand, look for those with the slowest flow nipple.
 And lastly for both you and your partner a soft wrap baby carrier or a soft-structured baby carrier can be a game-changer.

 5. Connect with professional support